-Josei anime and manga tend to be the most underrepresented ones in the West, largely because they are thought by some to be nothing but "adult shoujo."
+Josei anime and manga tend to be the most underrepresented in the West, largely because they are thought by some to be nothing but "adult shoujo."

-Many will be just as complex as you will find Shojo to be if you give them a chance; they might just be less family-friendly and feature some mature themes.
+Many will be just as complex as you will find shoujo to be if you give them a chance; they might just be less family-friendly and feature some mature themes.

-From the above, we see that no matter how a certain work is marketed, and to whom, it's important to be open to exploring any age-appropriate work that seems interesting, without rejecting it just because of a label.
+From the above, we see that no matter how a certain work is marketed (and to whom), it's important to be open to exploring any age-appropriate work that seems interesting, without rejecting it just because of a label.

 What Is Isekai?

-It's a fantasy subgenre that is extremely popular in anime; the Japanese equivalent to portal fantasy.
+It's a fantasy subgenre that is extremely popular in anime.
+It is the Japanese equivalent of portal fantasy.

-In this escapist subcategory, a typically human character who lived a mundane life dies, and gets reincarnated in a new world – often a magical one.
+In this escapist subcategory, a human character who lived a mundane life dies and gets reincarnated in a new world – often a magical one.

 Such is the case of popular works such as Mushoku Tensei and That Time I Got Reincarnated as a Slime.

 Discover more of our insights and the latest anime news by following us on Twitter @epicstreamanime.

 READ NEXT: Best Isekai Anime With an OP Main Character